MaterializeInc/materialize/doc/developer/guide.md

 ## Developer tools

-The Materialize repo contains many useful scripts that can be included in your environment to improve your development experience.
+The repository contains several useful scripts that can improve your development experience.

 ### Automatic style checks

 To ensure each code change passes all style nits before pushing to GitHub, symlink `pre-push` into your local git hooks:

 ```sh
 ln -s ./misc/githooks/pre-push .git/hooks/pre-push